#1 Home Improvement Retailer

 Transplant Young Plants Into Their New Homes

-Finish your garden bed with mulch and compost.
+Finish it all off with mulch and compost.
+Mulch controls weeds and keeps your soil from drying out.
 Compost enriches the soil so your garden can grow even better.
 It may help foster larger and stronger plants that bear more flowers and fruit.
-Mulch keeps your soil moist and controls weeds.
-Mulch and compost can be DIY creations, but you can also purchase them in-store.
-The next time you're looking for "mulch near me," stop by the Garden Center to get the right amount.
+Mulch and compost can be purchased in-store, or you can learn how to make compost DIY-style.
+The next time you need "mulch near me," stop by the Garden Center to get the right amount.

 Greet the Spring

-Early spring is an exciting time in the world of gardening.
 Don't miss a minute of growing season.
-Plan your garden and landscaping, prepare to fertilize your lawn, and browse our garden center pages to find inspiration on which spring flowers to plant when the weather warms.
-Shop for the seeds, soil, and fertilizer you need in the aisles of your Georgetown Garden Center, online, or on our mobile app.
+Plan your garden and landscaping, prepare to fertilize your lawn, and browse your nearest plant nursery to find inspiration on which spring flowers to plant when the weather warms.
+If you don't have a lawn, consider adding an outdoor rug, artificial grass, or a pellet grill to your patio.
+Shop for the soil, fertilizer, and seeds you need in the aisles of your Georgetown Garden Center, online, or on our mobile app.
 Let's get growing together.

 Nearby Stores